Amirrezahmi/Zozo-Assistant/README.md

 # Zozo Assistant

 Zozo Assistant is a Python-based voice-controlled assistant that uses natural language processing to answer questions and perform various tasks.
+But also you can use it if you don't have a microphone.
 The assistant can provide answers to pre-defined questions, play music, set alarms, tell the time and date, and engage in general conversation.
 It utilizes the OpenAI API for advanced language processing, but also includes a fallback pipeline model if the API is not available.
 The code in `train.py`, trains a chatbot using a decision tree classifier.
 It reads a dataset from a file named `datamain.txt`, which contains a collection of questions and corresponding answers.
 The chatbot learns from this dataset and creates a pipeline model using the scikit-learn library.
 The model is then saved as `model2.joblib` for future use, when the API is not avaiable.

 # Features
 - Speech recognition: Zozo can listen to user input through a microphone and convert it into text using the SpeechRecognition library.